clearbluejar/clearbluejar.github.io/_posts/2023-11-08-decompilation-debugging-pretending-all-binaries-come-with-source-code.md

 end
 ```

 Ghidra can call run "IN-VM" which will start the debugger within its own process, or it has the ability to launch an agent that will run the debugger in a [separate process](https://github.com/NationalSecurityAgency/ghidra/blob/master/Ghidra/Debug/Debugger-agent-dbgeng/src/main/java/agent/dbgeng/gadp/DbgEngGadpServer.java#L89).
 The "IN-VM" case should run with better performance, but there is a risk to crashing Ghidra and losing your state if the Debugger crashes within the JVM.
-I had tried both with success.
+I have tried both with success.

 ### Wait - Debuggers?
 What?
 How?